Eurofighter crash leads to calls to end military exercises | DW | 25.06.2019

 But Henning Otte, defense spokesman for Angela Merkel's Christian Democratic Union (CDU), defended the exercises, telling the Deutschlandfunk radio station, "The Bundeswehr must practice where it would have to defend in an emergency."

+Otte was also one of many politicians who refused to speculate on the cause of the collision on Tuesday, among them Defense Minister Ursula von der Leyen, who visited the crash site on Monday evening, praising the work of first-responders.

 One pilot was killed in the collision, while the other survived with injuries, and is expected to recover.
-Some 300 German soldiers spent the night searching the area for debris.
+Some 300 German soldiers spent the night searching the area for debris, as the Bundeswehr begins its investigation into the cause of the crash.

 A pilot has died after two German military jets crashed in the northeastern state of Mecklenburg-Western Pomerania.
 The planes were flying on a mission out of a major training center for the German air force.
 (24.06.2019)